 You’ll get a strong sense of Lynden history when you visit the Lynden Pioneer Museum on Front Street (the main street).
 You’ll see a reproduction of Front Street as it was between 1885 and 1935.
 It’s fun to visit the little soda shop and sit at the counter.
 Be sure and peek into the reproduction of the Northwest Methodist Church with a casket at the front and Dutch bibles dating from 1873.
 Throughout the museum, you’ll encounter life in Lynden as it was over 100 years ago… buggies, farm displays, and stores.
 It’s a great place to immerse yourself in the past.

 Wandering Downtown Lynden, Washington

 Another way to get a sense of old Lynden and Dutch culture is to check out the Dutch Mural at 7th and Front streets.
 Local artist Bill Swinburnson painted a huge mural depicting, somewhat humorously, a rural street in Holland.
 It’s a stop on the Self-Guided Walking Tour of Historic Downtown Lynden.
 Be sure and pick up a brochure at the Chamber of Commerce.
 They are very friendly and a great source of information for events and things to do in Lynden.

-As you enter downtown, you’ll no doubt be taken with the 72-foot windmill housing The Mill Inn.
+As you enter downtown, you’ll no doubt be taken with the 72-foot windmill formerly housing The Mill Inn.
 The windmill was first opened in 1987 when the Dutch Village was created from a former car dealership.
-Three of the seven luxurious guest rooms are located inside the windmill with a deck outside overlooking downtown.
-And check out the bar.
-They have a marvelous happy hour with craft cocktails.
+Three of the seven luxurious guest rooms were located inside the windmill with a deck outside overlooking downtown.
+And, if re-opened, check out the bar.
+They had a marvelous happy hour with craft cocktails.

 Dining in Downtown Lynden, Washington